zhangpuhan/ML_double_exchange/README.md

 # Machine Learning for Double Exchange Model

 ## Introduction
-This repository includes codes, trained model sample and data samples to successfully run the machine learning spin dynamics.
-This will reproduce results in the paper https://arxiv.org/abs/2105.08221
+This repository includes codes, trained model samples and data samples to successfully run the machine learning spin dynamics.
+This will reproduce results in the paper https://arxiv.org/abs/2105.08221.
+Sub-directories in this repo are:
-1. Codes for generating
+1. #training_data# Training data sample